gmarmstrong/remote-dev/README.md

 ./run.sh create
 ```

+### Logging in

-To log in for the first time, you'll need to go to
+Before logging in for the first time, you'll need to go to
 <https://console.cloud.google.com/security/iap> and make sure that IAP is
 working properly.
 Specifically, you'll need a [firewall
 rule](https://console.cloud.google.com/networking/firewalls) allowing
 TCP-protocol ingress to the `remote-dev` target from IPv4 source range
 35.235.240.0/20.
 To do so programatically,
 [see here](https://cloud.google.com/vpc/docs/using-firewalls#gcloud).

-### Logging in

 Then to authenticate and log in, run